raivydas/homepage/index.md

 - The *a*-points of the Selberg zeta-function are distributed uniformly modulo one. *Illinois J. Math.*, 58(1):207-218, 2014 (with Ramūnas Garunkštis and Jörn Steuding).
 - The *a*-values of the Selberg zeta-function. *Lith.
 Math.
 J.*, 52(2):145-154, 2012 (with Ramūnas Garunkštis).
 - Russell's paradox and ways to solve it. *Mathematics and Mathematical Modeling*, 5:11-18, 2009.
-- The Kantian paradox, *Missouri Valley Journal of Social Science*, 6(1):1-6, 2002.
+- The Kantian paradox. *Missouri Valley Journal of Social Science*, 6(1):1-6, 2002.

 ## Conferences and visits